New to Veganism? Here are 13 Tips for How to Eat Vegan on Your Adventure

 Check Out The Vegan Passport

-Available in book or app form, The Vegan Passport is a multilingual phrasebook and guide to eating vegan anywhere in the world.
+Available in book or app form, The Vegan Passport is a multilingual phrasebook and guide that will help you eat vegan anywhere in the world.
 The Vegan Passport includes the languages of over 96 percent of the world’s population and costs only around two bucks to download from iTunes or Google Play.

 Fly With Your Own Coffee Creamer